docker/get-involved/content/en/docs/captains/newsfeed/_index.md

 linkTitle: "NewsFeed"
 weight: 10
 description: >-
-     Follow all the Captain's Feeds right here
+     Follow all the Captains' tweets and blog posts about Docker
 ---